 Further Resources for Teachers:

-Nathaniel Hawthorne's short story "Young Goodman Brown" offers some great opportunities for students to practice identifying and interpreting metonyms.
-Some examples include Salem, which is metonymically associated with the Salem Witch Trials, and the pink ribbon, which Brown metonymically associates with Faith.
+Nathaniel Hawthorne's short story "Young Goodman Brown" and Langston Hughes's poem "The Negro Speaks of Rivers" offer some great opportunities for students to practice identifying and interpreting metonyms.

 1.)
 The setting of Hawthorne's story is Salem, Massachusetts.
 What ideas or associations does this location have and how might this metonym operate to convey meaning in this story?
 Can you spot any other potential metonyms, and if so, how do they function?